Brent Prismall: Early career

-Geelong: 2006-2008
+Geelong: 2005-2008

 At the start of 2006, he moved out of his Werribee home and moved to Geelong to live with teammates Corey Enright and Henry Playfair, with whom he would later go on to start a personal training organisation.
 He then set his sights on playing a senior game for Geelong and, after playing in the team that had earlier won the pre-season cup, he was selected to play in round 5.
 Only minutes into his debut, on 29 April against the Sydney Swans, he broke his arm and only played eight games for the year.

 After a solid pre-season, he played the first five games of 2007 before being omitted and then broke his wrist while playing for the Geelong VFL side on 8 July 2007.
 As a result, Prismall was unable to play for several weeks but recovered in time to play finals for the VFL side.

 In 2008, Prismall played in 11 home and away games and was selected to play in the qualifying final against St Kilda on 7 September 2008, which was to be his 25th game and finals debut.
 However, midway through the first quarter, he was stretchered off and did not return after landing awkwardly and badly injuring his right knee.
 It was later confirmed that he would have to undergo a full knee reconstruction after scans revealed a ruptured anterior cruciate ligament.

 After the 2008 season, Prismall declined the new two-year contract offered to him by Geelong and asked the club to be traded to get a better chance of playing more regularly in the AFL.
 On the final day of trade week, he was traded to the Essendon Football Club for national draft pick number 39.
-Essendon drafted Prismall in order to improve their young, developing list.
+Essendon recruited Prismall in order to improve their young, developing list.
 Prismall was given the #9 guernsey which was vacated when Adam Ramanauskus' retired.